marcua/ayb/README.md

 `ayb` is a multi-tenant database management system with easy-to-host instances that quickly allow you to register an account, create databases, share them with collaborators, and query them from a web application or the command line.
 An `ayb` server allows users to create SQLite databases (other databases to come), and then exposes those databases through an HTTP API.

+To learn more about why `ayb` matters, how it works, or who it's for, [read this introductory blog post](https://blog.marcua.net/2023/06/25/ayb-a-multi-tenant-database-that-helps-you-own-your-data.html).

 *alpha warning*: `ayb` is neither feature complete nor production-ready.
 Functionality like authentication, permissions, collaboration, isolation, high availability, and transaction support are on the [Roadmap](#roadmap) but not available today.
 I work on `ayb` as a hobbyist side project.

 ## Getting started